hatemhg/CISC210-44---World-Travel/README.md

 Instructions

 Name top three cities you would like to travel to
-1. Frankfurt
+1.
-2. Tokyo
+2.
+3.

-3. London
+Frankfurt, Tokyo, London